 Initially there was a main walking trail going to Machu Picchu which is the Inca trail.
 But over the years, more trails were developed that will lead you to the village.

-Here are the top 5 Machu Picchu Trails:
+Here are the Different Trails to Machu Picchu:

 This route is by way of the Lares Valley which isn’t as crowded as the other trails.
 Its snow-capped peaks will keep you encouraged while you trek the trail to your reward: Machu Picchu.
 It starts from the town of Cuncani and along the way, you’ll be greeted by Mount Veronica and some high altitude lakes.